Close Menu

 Protests and Demonstrations

 Moscow has a history of protests and demonstrations, which can sometimes turn violent.
 While most events are peaceful, it’s essential to stay informed about upcoming protests and avoid areas where demonstrations are taking place.
 You can check local news sources or tourist information centers for updates on any planned events.
-(See Also: London Is It Safe To Visit?
-A Traveler’s Guide)
+(See Also: Is it Safe to Visit Cambodia Now?
+The Latest Travel Advisory)

 Current Situation and Travel Restrictions